-Candidates have up to two years to complete the examination pre-requisites and apply for the examination.
-The certification examination application must be received by the specified date on the application.
+Candidates have up to two years, from the date in which they enrolled in the program, to complete the examination pre-requisites and apply for the examination.
 When choosing a date for the examination, candidates must choose a date that is at least thirty days after the application is received in the ICEA Main Office.
-Candidates have up to one year from submitting the application to actually take the examination.
-If more than a year passes, candidates must re-enter the program and again complete all the pre-requisites.
+If more than two years pass, candidates must re-enroll in the program and again complete all the pre-requisites.
 Examination applications will not be accepted unless they are complete.
 A complete application includes all needed forms and verifications, examination date, location and proctor, and full payment.

 Grading of the Examination

 It may take up to thirty days to grade the examination and notify the candidate of the score.
 Each candidate who receives a passing score of a minimum of 70% is considered to be an ICEA Certified Childbirth Educator, an ICCE.
-ICEA will inform each candidate of the score and issue a formal certificate to those who have successfully completed the program.
+ICEA will inform each candidate of the score and issue a formal certificate to those who have successfully complete the program.
 Additionally, ICEA will notify candidates who fail to achieve the minimum passing score.
 These candidates will have up to one year in which to pass the examination.
-They may retake the examination as many times as necessary within one year of the first fail date, providing repeat guidelines are followed.
+They may retake the examination as many times as necessary within one year of the first fail date, providing repeat guidelines are followed and ICEA membership is maintained.
 Examinations ruled invalid will be treated as failed examinations and the candidate will have one year to retake the examination per guidelines.
-Candidates who fail the examination and whose time in the program has expired may re-enter the ICEA Professional Childbirth Educator Certification Program.